mmatschiner/tutorials/multiple_sequence_alignment/README.md

 ## Summary

 All phylogeny-inference methods require sets of homologous characters as input.
 When nucleotide sequences are used for phylogenetic analyses, a first step is therefore usually to infer which nucleotides in the sequences of different taxa are homologous to each other, so that differences among these nucleotides result only from changes that occurred in the evolution of the sequences.
-The inference of homology among nucleotides of different sequences is most often done by methods that fall into the class of "multiple sequence alignment".
+This inference of homology among nucleotides of different sequences is most often done by methods that fall into the class of "multiple sequence alignment".

 ## Table of contents